aws-samples/aws-serverless-workshops/MultiRegion/2_UI/README.md

 the end of the URL but make sure you do have a `/` at the end like the comments in the file request.

+You can obtain the Cognito Identity Pool ID from the *Outputs* of the CloudfFormation template you deployed in Module 2_UI.
+Ensure that you copy the entire string, including the AWS region (in this case, it should be `eu-west-1`)

 You will need Node Package Manager (NPM) installed on your local machine (check out the [workshop prerequisites](../README.md#prerequisites)) in order to build the application.
 You can follow instructions [Dev Instance